Idle Hour Tennis

 Centennial History Books

-Members who have not received their copies may pick one up at the pro-shop after 1 May 2012.
-Whether you have been a member for many decades and have vivid memories of the club's history, or are a recent addition to Idle Hour, you will enjoy the pictures and stories, and the finely crafted work of its authors.
+Complimentary copies of The History of Idle Hour Tennis Club... are available in the Proshop.The on-line version is on the club's website: www. idlehourtennis.com Click on "The History of Idle Hour Tennis Club."
+Whether you have been a member for many decades and have vivid memories of the club's earlier years, or you are a new club member, you will enjoy the pictures, stories, and the finely crafted work of its authors.